arqtrad/archlit/article.md

 # First submission for blind peer review
 # author: "Pedro P. Palazzo"
 # institute: "University of Brasilia School of Architecture"
+# thanks: >
+#   This research was made possible in part thanks to my affiliation to
+#   the University of Coimbra Centre for Social Studies as a visiting
+#   scholar during the year 2019--2020.
 lang: en-US
 csl: "styles/chicago-fullnote-bibliography-with-ibid.csl"
 bibliography: 'bibliography/biblio.bib'